|Nutritional Guidelines (per serving)|

-What better way to use the most prolific vegetable of summer than to puree a whole lot of it into a soup?
-This Zucchini Soup has great body simply from the sheer amount of zucchini, no cream or starchy thickeners in sight.
-So it's both healthy (lots of vegetables) and efficient (as in using up all that zucchini gardeners tend to have on hand).
+There may be no better way to use the most prolific vegetable of summer than to puree a whole lot of it into a soup.
+This zucchini soup has great body simply from the sheer amount of zucchini that are in the recipe.
+There is no cream or starchy thickeners in sight, so it's both healthy (lots of vegetables) and efficient (as in using up all that zucchini gardeners tend to have on hand).
 This soup makes a nice lunch, a tasty start to a larger dinner, or the centerpiece to a light supper with crusty bread and a big summer or early fall salad served alongside.

 If you also happen to have zucchini blossoms kicking around, they make a lovely garnish.

-Want it still creamier in texture?
-Go ahead and add actual heavy cream, simply stir it in and heat over low heat until the soup is heated through again before serving.
-Or, just dollop a spoonful of sour cream or crème fraîche onto each bowlful.
+- If you want the soup to be creamier in texture, there are a few quick additions that can achieve that goal.
+Add a bit of heavy cream and then simply stir it in and heat over low heat before serving.
+Or, try just dollop a spoonful of sour cream, Greek yogurt, or crème fraîche onto each bowlful.